amandasharief/lightning/src/DataMapper/README.md

 ## Query Object

-Under the hood, the find methods use the `QueryObject`, this object is passed to the callbacks.
+Under the hood, the find methods use the `QueryObject`, which is passed to the callbacks.
+This `QueryObject` represents an SQL query.
+See [P of EAA Query Object](https://www.martinfowler.com/eaaCatalog/queryObject.html).

 ```php
 $query = new QueryObject(['status' => 'pending'],['order' => 'title DESC']);